peter88213/nvhelp-en/docs/_sources/getting_started.rst.txt

       from the Windows registry while keeping the application.

 .. important::
-   Starting the program under Windows by double-clicking on the *.novx* file  works under the hood by calling the currently installed version of the Python interpreter.
-If you update Python at a later date, you must then re-run the **setup.pyw** afterwards, and execute **add_novelibre.reg** again, so that Windows can find the new Python version.
+   Executing the program under Windows by double-clicking on the *.novx* file  works under the hood by calling the currently installed version of the Python interpreter.

+   If you update
+   Python at a later date, you must then re-run the **setup.pyw** script afterwards, and execute **add_novelibre.reg** again.
+   Otherwise, Windows will not be able to find the new Python version and will fail when trying to run *novelibre*.

+   Please keep that in mind, even if it's pretty unlikely that *novelibre* will need a Python update in the near future.